SimonFM/Distributed-File-System/README.md

 3. Locking System
   - If a user has accessed a file it is locked to them, they must release the lock themeselves
 4. Caching
+  - Done in the DirectoryServer
-  - *Done in the Directory Service
+  - Stores the last 10 files used in the system.
+  - If it exceeds that amount, then the one file is removed from the list

 The Directory Server is connected to all the other NodeServers (who store all the files) and the client interacts with the Directory Server.
 So the Directory Server acts much like a proxy for the client, giving it the results it wants.